kxdang/kiendang.me/content/blog/048-Gatsby-blog-transfer-2019/index.md

 6. <b style="color: #FF5370">Pagination with posts</b> - Gatsby's documentation had different code sample from template.
 I had to moved my index.js file to a template folder.
 This will allow me to serve it as a template instead of a main index.js file.
 7. <b style="color: #FF5370">Dark mode toggle</b> - finally added this following documentation and from a tip from <a href="https://www.taniarascia.com/" target="_blank">Tania</a>.
 I sent her an email and she got back to me with a direction on how to implement <a href="https://www.gatsbyjs.org/blog/2019-01-31-using-react-context-api-with-gatsby/" target="_blank">dark mode</a>.
 Big thanks to her!
 8. <b style="color: #FF5370">Adding Font Awesome </b> to my React Pages using <a href="https://github.com/react-icons/react-icons" target="_blank">react-icons</a>

-9. <b style="color: #FF5370">Adding gatsby plugin catch links</b> - helps load pages locally on my blog instead of refreshing the page, preserving the Single Page Application feel
-10. <b style="color: #FF5370">Adding PrismJS</b> - helps add colour to my code snippets. <a href="https://prismjs.com/" target="_blank">PrismJS</a>
+9. <b style="color: #FF5370">Adding PrismJS</b> - helps add colour to my code snippets. <a href="https://prismjs.com/" target="_blank">PrismJS</a>

 ### <center>Wordpress Blog Posts to Gatsby Blog Posts (Markdown)</center>

 After completing all the features I wanted in this blog, I had to figure out a way to convert all my Wordpress blog posts into a markdown file.
 I tried multiple plugins from Wordpress but all had failed as they were no longer up to date.
 I exported all of my blog post into a single xml file using the Wordpress export settings and found that xml can be converted over to markdown files.

-I found Python tool to convert Wordpress blogs to the Jekyll blog engine which uses Markdown <a href="https://github.com/thomasf/exitwp" target="\_blank"> exitwp</a>.
+I found a Python tool to convert Wordpress blogs to the Jekyll blog engine which uses Markdown <a href="https://github.com/thomasf/exitwp" target="\_blank"> exitwp</a>.
 I was unable to get the Python script to work locally and stumbled upon a cloud version of this script which is called <a href="https://github.com/kxdang/travis-exitwp" target="_blank">Travis Exitwp</a>.
 I followed the instructions and was able to generate my Wordpress xml blog posts to the markdown format required for Gatsby.

 This basically did 50% of the work, the rest was adding it into the Gatsby folders and making sure I still had my images.